 Please see the earnings release we distributed earlier this morning for a detailed review of our business unit financial results in the quarter.

 As I have mentioned on previous calls, we have discontinued sales curveaccounting for our marketing and sales expense beginning in 2014.
 This change has no effect on the total amount of annual marketing and sales spending reported, but it does affect the quarterly timing of this expense.
 Because this change is being presented retrospectively, we have recast prior periods to reflect the new treatment.
-The elimination of sales curve accounting has the effect of increasing the previously reported 2nd quarter 2013 MG&A expense by $15.2 million, which was offset in the 2nd half of the year.
+The elimination of sales curve accounting has the effect of decreasing the previously reported 3rd quarter 2013 MG&A expense by $17.0 million, which was offset in the 1st half of the year.
 The specific 2013 quarterly impacts are posted on our web site.

-Our first half 2014 free cash flow included the following factors:
+Our year-to-date 2014 free cash flow included the following factors:

 Investing cash outflows included:

-Our underlying free cash flow included $692 million of cash distributions and $764 million of cash invested in MillerCoors, along with $4 million of positive adjustments for special charges and investments in businesses.
+Our underlying free cash flow included $1.05 billion of cash distributions and $1.10 billion of cash invested in MillerCoors, along with $5 million of positive adjustments for MillerCoors cash payments for special charges and investments in businesses.

 At this point, I'll turn it back over to Peter for outlook, wrap up and the Q&A. Peter....

-Overall, our strategy of building our core and above-premium brands and driving sales through our innovation pipeline continues to deliver results.
+We continue to drive our strategy of building our core and above-premium brands and increasing sales through our innovation pipeline.

-For the remainder of 2014, our International business plans to continue to drive strong growth in Coors Light, expand key brands in select markets, and make additional progress toward its goal of achieving profitability by 2016.
+Our International business plans to continue to invest to drive strong growth and make additional progress toward its goal of achieving profitability by 2016.

-Now, before we start the Q&A portion of the call, a few quick comments:
+Now, before we start the Q&A portion of the call, a quick comment:

-So, at this point Chrissy, we would like to open it up for questions please….
+So, at this point Johnna, we would like to open it up for questions please….